PandaDex/TeamSpeak-6-Overlay/readme.md

 Simple screen overlay that shows speaking users from the current channel in the upper left corner of the screen (customization coming soon).

+## Upcoming update
+Due to errors on linux upcoming update will take longer than expected.

 ## Compatibility

 ```